 Q: What are the admission requirements for the Expressive Arts Institute?

-A: Prospective students ideally possess a BA in psychology, a human services related field, or in a studio or performing art.
+A: Prospective students in the EGS Masters Program ideally possess a BA in psychology, a human services related field, or in a studio or performing art.
 Those entering with a psychology or human services degree need to show substantial evidence of work in at least one art medium.
 Those entering from a fine arts background will need two basic psychology courses: Developmental Psychology, and Abnormal Psychology.
 These courses may be taken concurrently with the Institute training, but must be completed before the commencement of second year of training.

 Q: What if I don’t have a bachelor’s degree yet?
 What is a BA waiver?